olilarkin/pMix2/README.md

 **VST3 SDK**

-The IntroJucer projects expect the Steinberg VST 3 SDK to be installed in this location: ~/SDKs/VST3 SDK
+The IntroJucer projects expect the Steinberg VST 3 SDK to be installed in this location:

+~/SDKs/VST3 SDK

 You can download the VST3 SDK here: https://www.steinberg.net/en/company/developers.html

 vstsdk360_22_11_2013_build_100.zip was used

-see note below regarding vst 2.4 SDK.
+see note below regarding VST2.4 SDK.

 **LLVM 3.5**